Viraj-1810/AI-Meeting-Scheduler/README.md

 cp env_template.txt .env
 ```

-Edit `.env` with your MongoDB connection string and other settings.
+Edit `.env` with your DB connection string and other settings.

 ### 4. Run the Application